 Fever in the setting of neutropaenia may be the only herald of a severe, potentially life-threatening infection.

 Febrile neutropenia is an oncologic emergency.

-- A thorough history & physical examination is essential in cases of febrile neutropaenia.
+A thorough history and physical examination are essential in cases of febrile neutropaenia.

-- Find & follow your local protocol and discuss with a senior early.
+Find and follow your local protocol and discuss it with a senior early.

 Why is fever in an oncology patient dangerous?

 Febrile neutropaenia may be the only feature of a life-threatening infection, a major cause of morbidity and mortality in paediatric oncology patients.
 A 2005 study of over 12000 children established a mortality rate as high as 3%.
 Around 1 in 5 children will have microbiologic evidence of infection during induction chemotherapy, and this number jumps to ~40% if the fever returns upon ceasing antibiotic therapy.

 You move Josef to a resus bay with isolation (and cytotoxic) procedures in place.
 He is febrile to 38.6oC, mildly tachycardic but normotensive.
 You do not identify an immediate threat to life after considering shock, overwhelming sepsis, respiratory compromise.
 You take a thorough history and examine Josef.

 Fever is any temperature >38.5°C, or >38.0°C for one hour.

 Neutropenia is an absolute neutrophil count <0.5×109/L, or <1×109/L with a predicted decline to less than 0.5×109/L within 48 hours.